trade-tariff/ott-prototype/app/content/hs22/section_chapter_notes/chapter 84.md

     Subject to note 2 to this chapter and note 3 to Section XVI, a machine the principal purpose of which is not described in any heading or for which no one purpose is the principal purpose is, unless the context otherwise requires, to be classified in heading [8479](/headings/8479).
 Heading [8479](/headings/8479) also covers machines for making rope or cable (for example, stranding, twisting or cabling machines) from metal wire, textile yarn or any other material or from a combination of such materials.

-9. For the purposes of heading [8470](/headings/8470), the term ‘pocket-size’ applies only to machines the dimensions of which do not exceed 170 mm x 100 mm x 45 mm.
+9. For the purposes of heading [8470](/headings/8470), the term 'pocket-size' applies only to machines the dimensions of which do not exceed 170 mm x 100 mm x 45 mm.

 10. For the purposes of heading [8485](/headings/8485), the expression “additive manufacturing” (also referred to as 3D printing) means the formation of physical objects, based on a digital model, by the successive addition and layering, and consolidation and solidification, of material (for example, metal, plastics or ceramics).